-Cricketers, Thomas Wills and his cousin, Henry Harrison, and two others W.J.
+Cricketers Thomas Wills and his cousin, Henry Harrison, with W.J.
 Hammersley and J.B.
-Thompson, invented the football game to keep themselves, and other cricketers, fit during winter.
+Thompson, invented the football game to keep themselves and other cricketers fit during winter.

 The Melbourne Football Club was formed on August 7, 1858, and in the same year the first recorded match was played between teams from two Melbourne schools, Scotch College and Melbourne Grammar.
 Forty players on each side using a round ball played a match that lasted for more than five hours.
 The game attracted large crowds of spectators then, and continues to do so today.
 Tom Wills, one of the founders of Australian Football, returned to Australia in 1857 after being at school in England.
 Wills had been the football captain of Rugby School and a brilliant cricketer.

 The Geelong Football Club was formed in 1859.
 In1866 an updated set of rules was written and competition started.